- Nursing Degrees Explained

 - Perioperative Nursing Careers

-We have 94 Mental Health Nursing Programs in our database.
+We found 34 accredited nursing schools with Mental Health Nursing Programs in our database.

 Psychiatric and mental health nursing (PMHN) is a specialized field of nursing that necessitates using a very specific skill set.
 These nurses work with people of all ages with varying degrees of mental illness.